supratim94336/SparkifyNonRelDataModel/README.md

 ### Getting Started
 Download the project:
-You can download it as zip and unpack the files or you can clone the repository from our github link
+You can download it as zip and unpack the files or you can clone this repository

 #### Prerequisites
 - Apache Cassandra from *Datastax*